ansible-ThoTeam/nexus3-oss/README.md

 ## Requirements

-- Minimum ansible version 2.2 (see meta/main.yml).
-Due to the use of the ansible [synchronize module](http://docs.ansible.com/ansible/latest/synchronize_module.html) you will need _version 2.3 for tests with molecule (using docker containers)_.
+- You will need an up-to-date version of ansible.
+We follow ansible versions during maintenance/development and will take advantage of new features if needed (and update meta/main.yml for minimum version)
-- This role is tested through travis CI only on CentOS 7 + Ubuntu 16.04 (Xenial) for time being
+- Compatible OS.
+Although this role should work on recent debian (jessie, stretch), and on the latests ubuntu (bionic), it is only tested through travis CI only on CentOS 7 + Ubuntu 16.04 (Xenial) for time being.
 - Java 8 (mandatory)
     - Oracle Java 8 is the official supported platform by Sonatype
     - openjdk8 is know to work and is used for deployment test on travis on the corresponding platform docker images.